Overview

 -

-Abstract: a 250-word abstract suitable for a sophisticated lay audience, suitable for publication on our web site.
+Abstract: A 250-word abstract giving a clear and concise description of the project’s objectives, proposed methodology and anticipated results in layperson’s terms.
 The abstract should describe the project’s broad significance, the proposed activities and the project’s intended results.

 In the proposal upload section, the following must be uploaded to the online system as a single pdf.
 Page margins must be at least one inch.
 Exclusive of any figures, text must be 11 point or larger:

-A proposal narrative, not to exceed three pages (not including references), that enables reviewers to judge the merits of the project using the criteria listed above.
+A proposal narrative, not to exceed 3 pages (not including references), that enables reviewers to judge the merits of the project using the criteria listed below.
 Please adhere to the following outline:

-Against the background provided in the previous section, describe the work you plan to undertake and its expected outcomes.
+- Project plan: Describe the work that will be undertaken and its expected outcomes.
 Make it clear to reviewers that you have devised a well-crafted plan that makes good use of talent, experience and existing resources.
 After reading this section, reviewers should appreciate how expected outcomes would address the critical barriers that you identified in the previous section.

-Provide a timeline for completion of the proposed work in simple, readable form such as a short paragraph or simple diagram.
+2. Time line: Provide a timeline for completion of the proposed work in simple, readable form such as a short paragraph or simple diagram.
 Unless justified based on the nature of the work involved, the work should be completed within 12 months of the start.
-The earliest start date is June 1st.
 The proposed start date may be delayed for up to six months as necessary for reasons such as recruiting students, seasonal factors in conducting fieldwork, or preparation of regulatory protocols.

-the agency or organization and any recurring or special program to which you plan to apply, and any known submission deadlines.
+- The agency/organization/special program to which you plan to apply and any known submission deadlines.

-a description of how funding through this source would advance the project in accord with your long-term plans
+- Description of how funding through this source would advance the project in accord with your long-term plans.

 Please keep in mind that your proposal will be reviewed by a faculty committee with members who may not be familiar with your specific area of study.
 Therefore, it is important that technical terminology be kept to a minimum and that the project be described in a manner that can be readily appreciated by non-specialists.
 In addition to providing reviewers with appreciation of the potential of the project, it should enable them to understand the necessity of each budget item to the completion of the work.